 “I suppose I created an atmosphere where I am a friend first and a boss second.
 Probably an entertainer third.”

 The department shown in The Office series is a chaotic and dysfunctional workplace, with unmotivated staff and a manager who radiates no discipline or authority.
 That is because Brent is unable to draw professional boundaries and because he constantly wants to be the most popular boy on the job.
 Friendly relationships between employees are good for the atmosphere, but every now and then a manager has to put things right with a firm hand.
-If he or she is not, then things will go pear shaped, employee moral will be down as will the productivity.
+If he or she is not, then things will go pear-shaped, employee morale will be down as will productivity.

 2. No rainbow without rain.

 “If you want the rainbow, you’ve got to put up with the rain.”
 Do you know which “philosopher” said that?
 Dolly Parton.
 And people say she’s just a pair of tits.”

 Brent never gets tired of emphasizing how hard he is sometimes, but that he nevertheless always sees a light shining on the horizon.
 Signal for the staff to admire him for his cool determination.
 But a chef fishing for compliments only makes an uncertain impression.
 And indeed, no rainbow without rain.
 Therefore you should survive the misery together and then celebrate the success at a suitable place.
 Remember: “Accept that some days you are the pigeon and some days you are the statue.”
 This is very much true as shit will happen!

 3. No betrayal without trust.

 “You have to be 100% behind someone before you can stab them in the back.”